Daniel Coker: Methodist minister

-Emigration to Western Africa
+Emigration to western Africa

 Early in 1820, Daniel Coker sailed for Africa on board the Elizabeth.
-He was among 86 African-American emigrants assisted by the American Colonization Society (ACS).
-Made up of a range of leaders from the North and South, the ACS advocated resettling free American blacks in West Africa.
-Both slaveholders and some abolitionists thought they faced too much discrimination in the United States to succeed, and slaveholders believed that free blacks threatened the stability of the slave societies established in the South.
+He was among 86 African-American emigrants assisted by the ACS.
+Made up of various leaders from the northern and southern United States, the ACS advocated resettling free African Americans in West Africa.
+Both enslavers and some abolitionists supported the enterprise, the former believing that free people of color threatened the stability of the southern slave society.

-The passengers on the Elizabeth were the first African-American settlers in what was started as a private American colony and is now Liberia.
-(Their descendants developed as an ethnic group known as the Krio people.)
+The passengers on the Elizabeth were the first African-American settlers of the Colony of Liberia, a private colony organized by the ACS with financial support from the United States government.

-Coker was one of four AME missionaries on the Elizabeth.
-In transit and ten days from New York City, he organized the first foreign branch of the AME Church.

 The ACS planned to settle a colony at Sherbro Island, now within Sierra Leone, which was then a British colony.
-The newcomers were not used to the local diseases, and quickly became ill.
+The newcomers were not used to the local diseases and quickly became ill.
 The area was swampy, resulting in many mosquitoes that carried disease.
 All but one of the twelve white colonists and one-third of the African Americans died, including three of the four missionaries.
 Just before dying, the expedition's leader (Samuel Bacon) asked Coker to take charge of the venture.
-He helped the remaining colonists get through their despair and to survive.
+He helped the remaining colonists get through their despair and survive.

 Coker led the group to seek another location on the mainland.
 He and his family settled in Hastings, Sierra Leone, a newly founded village about 15 miles from the first settlement of Freetown.
-It was intended for Liberated Africans freed by the British Navy from illegal slave ships, as the transatlantic slave trade had been banned by Britain and the United States.
+It was intended for Liberated Africans freed by the British Navy from illegal slave ships, as Britain and the United States had banned the transatlantic slave trade.
 Hastings was one of several new villages developed by the Church Missionary Society, which was active in the colony.
 Coker became the patriarch of a prominent Creole family, the Cokers.
 Coker's son, Daniel Coker Jr., became a leader in the town of Freetown.
 Coker descendants still reside in Freetown and are among the prominent Creole families.
 Other members of the expedition settled in what became Liberia.